Changissnz/charlotte_county_will_be_kul_elna/README.md

 shadow-gaming.

 Maybe it is too much to ask for anything other than an idyllic environment, and that can be found in Charlotte County.
-But there is a world ooutside not explored yet by me.
+But there is a world outside not explored yet by me.
 Certain parts of the Orient has hit the bottom of my list in the past 5 years.
+And there must be valid cause for my blind eye to these certain peoples.